 Kanchenjunga Circuit Trek; Nepal’s one of the best adventure treks that lasts 18 to 21 days.
-It is a complete blend of lush green forest, diverse cultures, giant peaks, including the world’s third highest peak; a great trek offers a perfect mountain trekking holiday for adventure tour seekers in Nepal.
+It is a complete blend of lush green forest, diverse cultures, and giant peaks, including the world’s third-highest peak; a great trek offers a perfect remote trekking for adventure trekking seekers in Nepal.

 Main Highlights of Kanchenjunga Circuit Trek